enisn/AbpDevTools/README.md

 ## Virtual Environments
 Virtual environments are used to run multiple solutions with different configurations.
 For example, you can run different solutions with different environments _(connectionstrings etc.)_.

+ You can manage virtual environments by using `abpdev env config` command and use those pre-configured environments with other commands like: `abpdev run -e SqlServer`.
+This command will use the environment named SqlServer.
+You can set different connectionstrings for each environment.

 ```bash
 abpdev env config
 ```